ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 If a query may produce a nodelist with more than one possible ordering, a particular implementation may also produce distinct orderings in successive runs of the query.

-In what follows, the semantics of each segment are defined for each type of input node.
+In what follows, the semantics of each segment are defined for each kind of input node.

 ## Root Identifier